 The system requirements are nothing worth talking about.
 However, at a minimum, having an ASIO driver on your system is recommended if you want to avoid delays.

-The Novation Launchpad is an Ableton Live-ready controller.
+The Novation Launchpad X is an upgrade over the original Launchpad, which was an Ableton Live-ready controller.
 It’s characterized by its 8x8 grid of 64 backlit pads.
 The RGB lighting is on point and everything is configured to match the color of the pads in your Live Session view.

 If you want to stay true, or if you’re an Ableton purist by heart, then the Ableton Push 2 may make the most sense to you.